LHNCBC/ctb/README.md

 target/ctb-0.1.0-SNAPSHOT-standalone.war to deploy the system to tomcat.

-Currently, the application expects the config directory containing ctb.properties and the data directory containing the indexes to be in the top-level apache-tomcat directory (where directories conf, webapps, etc. resides)
+The application now expects the config directory containing ctb.properties and the data directory containing the indexes to be in sub-directory war-resources before deployment using the command:  `lein ring uberwar`.

 Note: CTB has not been extensively tested in Tomcat and may require modification to work properly.